Thomas Skinner (businessman): Media and social media

-Social media presence
+In August 2025, Skinner was announced as a contestant on the twenty-third series of Strictly Come Dancing.
+He was partnered with Amy Dowden.
+They were the first couple to be eliminated from the competition in the second week, placing last.
+Skinner claimed the vote was rigged and is pursuing legal action against the BBC, but the BBC says it is "not aware of any legal complaint".

 Beginning in mid-2022, Skinner began posting videos of large and unusual breakfasts, such as Christmas dinner and lasagne, usually eaten at Dino's Cafe on New Spitalfields Market and always ending with his use of the word "bosh".

+Other ventures

+In September 2026, Misfits Boxing announced that Skinner would partake in an MF–Professional boxing match on the Joey Essex vs. Dapper Laughs undercard.
+His opponent is Big Stacks and the bout is scheduled for 10 October at the Copper Box Arena in London, England.

 Political views

 In 2024 Skinner criticised the mayor of London, Sadiq Khan, over knife crime, and accused Khan of having "ruined" London.
 In 2025 Skinner posted on Twitter that "London has fallen" under Khan's leadership, that "it ain’t safe out there anymore" and "people are scared".

 During the 2024 United States presidential election, Skinner expressed support for the Republican Party candidate, Donald Trump, and criticised the British foreign secretary, David Lammy.
 Skinner stated "I love Trump I think he is brilliant, that's my opinion.
 I think it's good he is back in charge, it will be good for the UK economy".

-In 2025, at the request of the philosopher James Orr, Skinner spoke at a conference called Now and England, organised by the Roger Scruton Legacy Foundation.
+In 2025, at the request of the right wing philosopher James Orr, Skinner spoke at a conference called Now and England, organised by the Roger Scruton Legacy Foundation.
 In his speech titled, "The England I Love", he called for improved childcare and for the police to use more force.
 He also stated that he was "thinking about giving it a go in politics".
 New Statesman described the speech as "simple, stirring, populist stuff".
 Skinner's relationship with Orr led to him being invited to meet the US vice president, JD Vance, whilst Vance was holidaying in England in August 2025.

-Skinner appeared in a social media video posted by Robert Jenrick, a Conservative member of Parliament, about tool theft, and the Conservative Party reportedly view Skinner as part of a potential "posh-bosh alliance" that would tie together traditional Tory voters and the working-class.
+Skinner appeared in a social media video posted by Robert Jenrick, then a Conservative member of Parliament, about tool theft, and the Conservative Party reportedly view Skinner as part of a potential "posh-bosh alliance" that would tie together traditional Tory voters and the working-class.
 Reform UK are also keen to gain his support and Dominic Cummings has offered him support to stand as an independent candidate for Mayor of London.
+In January 2026, Skinner revealed he had joined Reform UK.

 Personal life

 He married his partner, Sinéad Chambers, in May 2022.
 Their son was born in October 2020, and their twin daughters were born in June 2023.
 He had an affair shortly after his marriage.
+In 2026, it was reported Skinner and his partner are expecting a fourth child.